iamukn/rock_paper_scissor/README.md

 How to Play
 ===========
-Simple run the game.py script using ./game.py or python3 game.py
+Simply run the game.py script using ./game.py or python3 game.py

 Enjoy :) :)